 Don’t go overboard when first beginning the FLIP process – you can overwhelm both yourself and students!
 Instead, look for these situations where you can easily integrate FLIP learning.

 Be Actively Passive: 3 Strategies to Embrace Your New Role in Flipped and Active Learning Classrooms

 As an instructor, it may seem counterintuitive to shift your role from a teacher to more of a guide.
 However, loosening the reins will open up the learning process, giving your students a more valuable classroom experience.

 How to Use Sticky Notes as an Unplugged Active Learning Strategy

 Flipping a classroom does not mean shoehorning technology into every aspect of your course.
 This article shows an example of how to apply FLIP learning using a simple, technology-free method.

-How to Encourage Students to DO the Pre-Class Work
+3 Strategies to Encourage Students to Complete the Pre-Class Work in the Flipped Classroom

 For the flipped classroom to work, your students need to be proactive with course material outside of the classroom and come ready to go.
 These tips will help you understand how to have students adequately prepare.

 About the Author